AresMUSH/aresmush/plugins/manage/help/en/names.md

 Up until the point when you're approved, you can change your name.

-`name me=<new name>` - Changes your name.
+`rename me=<new name>` - Changes your name.

 After you're approved, only admins can change your name.
-This is because changing your identity may confuse people, and may mess up thinks like wiki page references.
+This is because changing your identity may confuse people, and may mess up things like wiki page references.

 ## Setting an Alias